 How Does Flow Imaging Particle Analysis Work?

 The flow imaging particle analysis workflow is streamlined with FlowCam!
-A sample containing particles is injected into a flow cell where it flows through a path positioned between a light source and a magnifying objective that is in front of a digital camera.
+A sample containing particles is injected into a flow cell, where it flows through a path positioned between a light source and a magnifying objective in front of a digital camera.
 As the sample passes by, the camera automatically captures images of up to 50,000 particles per minute.

-In real-time, VisualSpreadsheet software extracts single particle images from the camera images and compiles a variety of basic measurements such as particle count, diameter, volume, and aspect ratio, as well as more advanced morphology measurements like circularity, elongation, and perimeter.
+In real-time, VisualSpreadsheet software extracts single particle images from the camera images.
+It compiles a variety of basic measurements such as particle count, diameter, volume, and aspect ratio, as well as more advanced morphology measurements like circularity, elongation, and perimeter.
 Other particle characteristics include intensity, transparency, and color.
 Using VisualSpreadsheet, you can readily sort, filter, classify, and display your data analysis in various formats.

 Direct Particle Measurements